 - international money transfer fees

 Since we began functioning in Puerto Plata, Dominican Republic in 2006, funds have been raised through merchandise sales, creative fundraisers led by teams of volunteers, and through donations.
 In the past few years, our student sponsorship program has helped to supplement our monthly sponsorships, as well as a small donation built into volunteer trip fees.
+Currently, our largest source of revenue comes from donations built into volunteer trip fees.
 While all other forms of income are sporadic, we are provided with a certain amount of stability from our trusty monthly sponsors.